June 19, 2020

 You should also know that nocino’s first six months are its worst.
 After tasting a young bottle of my first batch, I dumped it down the toilet.
 Luckily, I had a few more bottles stashed away, because after two years, the stuff transformed from vile to beguiling.
 Be patient with yours.
 For, like, years.
 It’ll pay off.
 If you make enough, you’ll have a bottle or two sitting around half a decade from now, a drinkable snapshot of where you went that day, what was growing in your herb garden, and how subversive you felt scrabbling around in the sun, seeking what no one else cares about.

 Southern California forager and author Pascal Baudar makes a “local mountain nocino,” adding white fir and California juniper to a base of native walnuts, and that inspired this Midwestern spin, which I’m calling Ohio River Valley Nocino.
-The sugar came from Kroger and the vodka from the state store, but I gathered everything else—toasted hickory bark, spicebush berries and twigs, and other native foraged goodies—on foot near my hometown of Marietta, Ohio.
+The sugar came from Kroger and the vodka from the state store, but I gathered everything else—toasted hickory bark, spicebush berries and twigs, and other native foraged goodies—on foot near my Ohio home.

 Ohio River Valley Nocino